objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

 		// Extract the 5th element of the entry (type of audit) Set auditType = $LIST(@node,5)

-		// Add to counts, use dollar get to avoid errors of undefined types Set ..TotalAuditsOfType(auditType) = $GET(..TotalAuditsOfType(auditType), 0) + 1
+		// Add to counts, use $GET to avoid undefined type errors Set ..TotalAuditsOfType(auditType) = $GET(..TotalAuditsOfType(auditType), 0) + 1

 		// Get the next pointer